deep-entertainment/safehouse/design/dialogs/calvin1.md

 > MARJORIE
 >
-> You said, you hope, that nothing happens *again*?
+> You said, you hope, that nothing happens *unlike last time*?

 > CALVIN
 >